ArfNtz/lex/README.md

 # lex

-`lex` can identify langage elements in a text.
+`lex` can identify langage elements in a text :

-First, langage elements are defined by regular expressions, in a dictionary.
+- first, langage elements are defined by regular expressions, in a dictionary.

-Then, `lex` is given the dictionary, a text, and returns a list of matching elements.
+- then, `lex` is given the dictionary, a text, and returns a list of matching elements.

 Here is an example form some markdown text :
 - Define the langage elements
 ```swift
 public enum MdToken {